rogerleecormier/rogerleecormier.github.io/docs/about/index.md

 ## 🪖 Military Background

-Before entering the private sector, I served in the U.S. Army, where I developed the discipline, clarity, and operational awareness that still shape my leadership style today.
-My military experience instilled a bias toward action, ownership under pressure, and the ability to navigate complex, high-stakes environments.
+Before entering the private sector, I served as a Non-Commissioned Officer (NCO) in the U.S. Army, leading signal communications teams responsible for secure, mission-critical infrastructure across global operations.
+My roles included managing RF and satellite transmission systems, overseeing WIN-T tactical networks, and operating 24/7 Network Operations Centers (NOCs) in high-stakes environments.

+This experience instilled a leadership style rooted in discipline, clarity, and ownership—under pressure and at scale.
+It continues to inform how I lead cross-functional technical teams, navigate complexity, and drive delivery with operational rigor.

 ---